tomcritchlow/tomcritchlow.github.io/_posts/2019-12-06-blocking-unblocking-clients.md

 *This post is part 3 of the Yes!
 And... series.
 Catch up on [Chapter 1](https://tomcritchlow.com/2019/11/18/yes-and/) and [Chapter 2](https://tomcritchlow.com/2019/11/19/optimism-operating-system/)*.

-Good strategy sessions, like good improv sessions, are a product of multiple actors working together collaboratively to build scenes.
-Typically, however, we spend more time thinking about how to craft good strategies than we do thinking about how to run good strategy sessions.
+Good strategy sessions, like good improv sessions, are a product of multiple actors working together to build scenes collaboratively.
+Typically, however, we spend more time thinking about how to craft good strategies than we do thinking about how to create productive strategy sparring sessions.

-When you’re hired as a consultant you’re given a dangerous proposition - help clients solve problems that they have so far been unable to solve on their own.

-Even worse - **despite what the contract might say: your role is not to solve problems but to help clients learn how to solve their own problems**.

-How do we help clients solve their own problems?
-Yep you guessed it - through a series of improv strategy sessions that happen in meetings, hallways and slack messages.

-Unfortunately it's common to find yourself in improv strategy sessions with clients where they have already failed to solve these problems on their own.
-And this leads to clients who block, shut down or otherwise hinder the very thing they have hired the consultant to solve.

-**And, worse - it's all too easy for the consultant to be the one who is blocking the client by relying on their own ideas too heavily!**

-So in this piece we explore how to deal with both clients who are blocked and how to *not* block as a consultant.

-**The good news is this ultimately leads to effective strategies that are co-created with clients.
-As consultants we need to work with clients & coach them into letting their ideas emerge from themselves - not originating with the consultant.**
+This reflects a core misunderstanding of what strategy is.

+Strategy is not a single point in time powerpoint deck.
+Good strategy is an unfolding network of associations throughout an organization.
+And the unit of progress for the consultant is often the sparring session with the client.

+As I reflect back on the most effective consulting engagements I've worked on it's the ones where I was able to build a strong improv reflex with my client and where we had arrived at a *Yes!
+And...* mindset between us - enabling us to co-create strategy with little regard for ego.

+But to get there requires deliberate work to unblock clients, in fact to realize that often the consultant is the one blocking the client!
+(I've certainly been guilty of this.)

+And the output?
+Usually the most ordinary of strategies that simply make deliberate movement towards important new capacities.

-This generative, coaching mindset is crucial to the consultant to open up the client to get them out of their routines to see new possibilities, perspectives and mental models.
-And we're going to start with the most basic improv technique of them all...
+Let's start with the most basic improv technique of them all...

 ## Use “Yes!
 And…” to stop yourself blocking clients